Spotlight Korea: Exploring Korean Music & Dance, Application Guideline for Teaching Artists (Closed)

 3. How Does Spotlight Korea Work?

 Honorariums and transportation costs will be fully covered by the Korean Cultural Service NY.
 Eligible teaching artists of either music or dance genres will coordinate each class and/or workshop session.
-Teaching artists will be carefully screened and selected by the Korean Cultural Service NY and Lotus Music & Dance via a strict application process.
+Teaching artists were carefully screened and selected by the Korean Cultural Service NY via a strict application process.

-▪ A 45-50 min long assembly program on Korean traditional music or dance will be given.
+- A 45-50 min. long program on Korean traditional music or dance (such as Korean drumming, fan dance, or others) in an auditorium setting by small ensembles (2-4 performers).
 There will be a lecture demonstration by teaching artists and an opportunity for hands-on participation with some of the students.

-▪ A 6-10 week long residency program on Korean traditional music or dance which can lead to having the students create their own performances based on what they have learned will be given.
+- A 6-10 week long residency program on Korean traditional music or dance which can lead to a performance by the students.

 4. Application Requirements for Teaching Artist